JetBlue flight strikes another plane at JFK airport,

 The Federal Aviation Administration confirmed in a statement to USA TODAY that it will investigate the incident.
 The FAA also confirmed that the flight struck another aircraft at approximately 7 a.m., and both aircraft were Airbus 320.

-“Any time you have a runway incursion like this, there’s a potential for very bad things to happen,” said Robert Sumwalt, former chair of the NTSB, told CBS New York.
+“Any time you have a runway incursion like this, there’s a potential for very bad things to happen,” said Robert Sumwalt, former chair of the NTSB, told.
 “The NTSB is going to be wanting to understand what happened, why did this happen.
 Was there a distraction in the cockpit of the American flight?
 Was there misunderstanding as to the air traffic control clearance?”